-Exploring Dickinson’s literary foremother two weeks ago reminds us of the importance of mothers more generally.
-We recall Virginia Woolf’s famous comment in A Room of One’s Own, "For we think back through our mothers if we are women."
-Then, a column in this week’s Springfield Republican for 1862 on “The Influence of Mothers” contextualized motherhood in Dickinson’s moment.
+Exploring Dickinson’s literary foremother, Elizabeth Barrett Browning, two weeks ago reminds us of the importance of mothers more generally in her life.
+We recall Virginia Woolf’s famous comment in A Room of One’s Own, “For we think back through our mothers if we are women.”
+Then, a column in this week’s Springfield Republican for 1862 on “The Influence of Mothers” contextualized motherhood in Dickinson’s historical moment.
 The nineteenth-century US idealized motherhood as a sacred duty to nurture and spiritually uplift, to be a self-less, shining beacon in a rapidly changing and war-torn world.
 All of this suggested this week’s focus on Dickinson’s “mothers.”

 We use the plural to indicate mothering in a broad sense.
 Dickinson's biological mother, Emily Norcross (1804-1882), was a disappointing figure for most of her daughter’s life.
 There is evidence in Dickinson’s writings that she felt “motherless.”
 Most of the poems she wrote containing the word “mother” are about “Mother Nature” or “Mother Eve.”